 Yuko Nishikawa is a Japanese designer and contemporary ceramicist based in Brooklyn.
 She specializes in fantastical installations, whimsical lighting and handcrafted one-of-a-kind lamps, chandeliers, sculptures, vases, and now, mobiles.

-We invited Yuko to Provincetown for a month-long artist-in-residence at Room 68 this past April.
-During her residency, Yuko and her studio assistant created a world of mobiles made from handmade paper pulp and music wire.
+We invited Yuko to Provincetown for a month-long artist-in-residence in April 2021.
+During her time at Room 68, Yuko and her studio assistant created a world of mobiles made from handmade paper pulp and music wire.

 Please visit or reach out for more details on the process, materials, and installation options.

 I make objects and spaces drawing inspiration from ideas that we tend to think normal and investigate and offer alternatives in a joyful way.
 I create functions and rules for imaginary places and objects and use these ideas to create physical forms in ceramics.
 My mission is accomplished when my work transforms a space into a fascinating encounter.